vhidrogo/leetlogger/docs/functional_flow_and_sorting_logic.md

 Planned improvements and features to extend the functionality and value of the LeetLogger system:

 - **Live Sidebar Timer**: Integrate a real-time timer in the Apps Script sidebar, launched via the `Start` button.
-The timer will dynamically pull the target solve time from a lookup table based on problem topic and difficulty, providing live countdown feedback during a coding attempt.
+The timer will dynamically pull the target solve time from a lookup table based on problem topic and difficulty, providing live countdown feedback during a coding attempt and auto-log behavior.

-- **Performance Analytics Dashboards**: Develop Google Sheets dashboards to visualize attempt history, solve rates, solve times, and topic proficiency trends over time.
+- **Performance Analytics Dashboards:**
+  Google Sheets dashboards to visualize:
+  - Attempt history
+  - Solve rates
+  - Average solve times
+  - Topic proficiency trends

+  Powered by Apps Script-driven queries and Google Sheets charting.

 - **Custom Filters:**
   User-defined tags and categories beyond topic and difficulty to enable more flexible practice regimens.

+- **Enhanced Selection Prioritization Rules:**
+  Expand queue logic to optionally prioritize by:
+  - Problems with most failed attempts
+  - Problems with highest average solve times
+  - Problems with notes included in latest attempts
+  - Performance-based rotation logic (weaker topics first)
+  - Custom tags

 ---

 ## Conclusion

-This document formalizes LeetLogger’s functional workflows, sorting rules, and auxiliary modules.
-The system emphasizes a structured, data-driven approach to LeetCode practice, prioritizing optimal solutions and transferable patterns through an intentionally curated, algorithm-first problem list.
+This document defines LeetLogger’s operational workflows, sorting rules, and supporting modules.
+It emphasizes a structured, scalable, and data-driven approach to LeetCode practice, intentionally prioritizing optimal solutions and transferable patterns through a curated, algorithm-first problem list to maximize learning efficiency and pattern recognition.

-Its modular, scalable design supports ongoing enhancements like live timers and analytics dashboards without disrupting core mechanics.
+With modular designs for both the selection workflows and problem prioritization strategies, the system accommodates ongoing enhancements like live timers, analytics dashboards, qualitative attempt metrics, and custom filtering without disrupting existing functionality.

+The Selection Prioritization Criteria feature strengthens user control over their problem queues — enabling focused, adaptable, and performance-aware practice regimens.

 ---